 Like Carl Sagan, I was inspired to become an astronomer by reading science fiction in my early teens.
 And I have remained a fan of scientifically reasonable science fiction ever since.
 I have discussed and recommended science fiction with good astronomy in my classes, have tried to keep up with science-fiction authors whose stories take off from a grounding in good science, and have (more recently) even tried my hand at writing science fiction.
-On this page, you can find links to some of my science-fiction recommendations, to articles I’ve written, and to my (so far) seven published science fiction stories.
+On this page, you can find links to some of my science-fiction recommendations, to articles I’ve written, and to my (so far) eight published science fiction stories.

 I keep an on-line list of science fiction stories with good astronomy and physics (organized by topic) at: